Ramray753/UOM-MAST90106-Group-26/Classification GUI/README.md

 ## How can I know if all images are lebeled in current schedule?

 If you finished labelling all of the images in the current schedule.
-Then panel will become as the following:
+Then panel will become as the following after clicking `LOAD NEXT`:

 <img src="end.png" width="50%"/>